Work: Mezzadro

 Description

-“The Mezzadro project is perhaps the clearest expression of the desire to use a part of an existing object, retain its shape, but change its method of use and location: deploy a tractor seat, designed in the early twentieth century, as a stool to use in our homes.”
-Chiara Alessi.
+“The Mezzadro project is perhaps the clearest expression of the desire to take a piece of an existing object, retain its original form, but completely change its function and context—repurposing a tractor seat designed in the early twentieth century into a stool for our homes.” — Chiara Alessi

-As Alessi says of the stool: “The most delightful thing about the Mezzadro is certainly sitting on it, because of the springy effect, just like on a tractor where the elasticity of the seat is increased in order to maximise shock absorbtion.”
+As Alessi notes regarding the unique user experience: “The most delightful thing about the Mezzadro is certainly sitting on it, because of the springy effect—just like on a tractor, where the elasticity of the seat was designed to maximize shock absorption.”